- Real Estate

 Go retro and browse the vinyl at Hill & Dale, an indie record store located just off M Street in the cluster of shops called Canal Square.

-Visit Georgetown’s Book Hill section for gallery-hopping (a guide is here), antiques and great small-biz shopping.
+Visit Georgetown’s Book Hill section of Wisconsin Avenue for gallery-hopping (a guide is here), antiques and great small-biz shopping.

 Visit Georgetown’s (and D.C.’s) oldest standing structure – the Old Stone House – and see what life was like for the earliest Georgetown residents.

 Grab top-notch pastries, salads, soups and sandwiches at Dog Tag Bakery.
 Employees are veterans who run the bakery while pursuing small business and entrepreneurship courses through a partnership with Georgetown University.